California Association of Local Behavioral Health Boards & Commissions

 • Avoid Micro-Aggressions (Inequalities): Comments or actions that are subtly and often unintentionally hostile or demeaning to a member of a minority or marginalized group.
 (Such as looking at your cell phone while someone is speaking.)

 • Be intentional about treating everyone with dignity and respect.
-(The Public, Speakers, MHB Members, Staff, Contractors, etc.)
+(The Public, Speakers, BHB Members, Staff, Contractors, etc.)

-When talking about people with mental illness, it is important to be mindful and use "person-first language".
+When talking about people with mental illness or Substance Use Disorder, it is important to be mindful and use "person-first language".
 Terminology when speaking or writing should be positive and reflective of the person first.

 Generic phrases such as "mentally ill" or "the mentally ill" are not appropriate since they convey a lack of appreciation for and depersonalize the individual.
 These terms communicate and reinforce the discriminatory notion of a special and separate group that is fundamentally unlike the rest of "us."